Let’s examine , where (integers).

 The Quotient Law

-Do you remember that a fraction is just a division?
+Remember that a fraction is a way to write division.
 For example:

-We also know that when a fraction has a common factor on numerator and denominator, it can be simplified.
+We also know that if a fraction has a common factor on numerator and denominator, it can be simplified.
 For example:

 Usually, we don’t write out all of those steps.
 You might be more familiar with ‘scoring out’ or ‘cancelling’.
 Showing the steps without scoring out shows why scoring out works mathematically.